 Genius Bonus: To understand all the entries on the web page for the Jaeger blueprints you need to be able to understand English, French, Latin American Spanish, Russian, Chinese and Japanese.
 The last three use their native writing systems.

-Germans Love David Hasselhoff: Though it received good critical reviews, the movie didn't much do well in the US Box Office during its opening week, having been beaten by the Despicable Me and, yeah, Grown Ups sequels.
-It was met with greater success internationally, most especially in China where it made more money than in the United States.
+Germans Love David Hasselhoff: Domestically beaten during its opening week, having been beaten by the Despicable Me and, yeah, Grown Ups sequels.
+Was met with greater success internationally.
+Especially in China where it made more money than in the United States, something still very rare for a Hollywood production.
 In general, the film did best in countries that had Jaegers to represent them.